Budapestby VisitCity Guides

 Bus: Direct Connections

-The M7 motorway provides the fastest route to Lake Balaton, with Siófok reachable in about 1 hour to 1 hour 15 minutes.
-However, this convenience comes at a cost – the mandatory 10-day vignette costs 6,620 HUF for passenger cars, plus fuel expenses of 7,000-11,000 HUF for a round trip.
+The M7 motorway is your fastest route to Lake Balaton.
+You can reach Siófok in 1-1.25 hours.
+But convenience comes at a price.
+You need a 10-day vignette costing 6,620 HUF for cars, plus fuel costs of 7,000-11,000 HUF round trip.

-While driving offers unparalleled flexibility to explore hidden coves and multiple towns, the total cost can reach 13,620-17,620 HUF, making it significantly more expensive than public transport for solo travelers or couples.
-For families or groups, however, the per-person cost becomes more reasonable, and the ability to venture off the beaten path proves invaluable.
+Driving gives you freedom to explore hidden spots and visit multiple towns easily, but total costs can reach 13,620-17,620 HUF.
+That's much more than public transport for solo travelers or couples.
+For families or groups though, the per-person cost becomes reasonable, and you can reach places that are trickier by public transport.

 Transport ModeBudapest StationJourney TimeEstimated CostBest For